14Og/RL-projects-team-8/README.md

 ## Development History

-### Milestone 1 - Base Actor-Critic + PPO
+### Iteration 1 - Base actor-critic + MC + PPO clip

-- Implemented shared backbone with heads `mu(s)`, `sigma(s)`, `V(s)`
-- Added Gaussian policy and log-likelihood computation
-- Implemented trajectory buffer, PPO clipping, value loss, entropy bonus
-- Added KL monitoring and early stopping by `target_kl`
+Started from a basic setup: one network outputs `mu`, `sigma`, and `V(s)`, actions sampled from Gaussian policy, Monte Carlo returns for advantages (`A = R - V`), PPO clipped objective with value loss and entropy.

-### Milestone 2 - Transition to TD + GAE
+### Iteration 2 - From pure MC to TD + GAE

-- Switched critic learning to TD targets: `r + gamma * V(s')`
-- Implemented GAE recursion for actor advantages
-- Added batch normalization of advantages
+Pure MC produced noisy targets and unstable learning.
+Replaced with TD targets for critic (`r + gamma * V(s')`) and GAE for actor advantages, then normalized advantages per batch.

-### Milestone 3 - Realistic Physics and Pure Torque Control
+### Iteration 3 - Understanding PPO role and KL early stopping tuning

+Kept PPO clip as protection from destructive policy jumps and added KL-based early stopping.
+Initial KL threshold was too strict, so updates often ended after the first epoch.

+### Iteration 4 - From toy physics to manipulator dynamics

+Moved from simplified setup to realistic 3-link dynamics with inertia matrix, Coriolis terms, and gravity vector.

-- Removed PD-assist layer and switched to direct torque control
+### Iteration 5 - External PD stage and transition to pure torque control

-- Added manipulator dynamics terms: inertia, Coriolis, gravity
-- Added gravity compensation in control signal
+Used an external PD stage temporarily (policy produced target angles, PD converted them to torques).
+After review, removed PD from control loop to keep pure RL torque control.

+### Iteration 6 - Gravity compensation and final loss form

+Added gravity compensation term to applied torques to avoid wasting learning capacity on static gravity balancing.
+Training stabilized.
+Settled on:

+`loss = policy_loss + value_loss_coef * value_loss - entropy_coef * entropy`

-### Milestone 4 - Stabilizing Sigma and Losses
+### Iteration 7 - Non-learning sigma and failed fixes

-- Diagnosed KL spikes and overly aggressive PPO truncation
-- Tracked `policy_loss`, `value_loss`, and `entropy` separately
-- Normalized/rescaled value targets to prevent `value_loss` domination
+Observed sigma not adapting properly.
+Tried global sigma vector and manual sigma decay; manual decay caused KL explosions and aggressive early stopping.

-- Stabilized KL and enabled meaningful `sigma` decay during learning
+### Iteration 8 - KL diagnostics and loss-scale analysis

-### Milestone 5 - From Static Configuration to Dynamic Tasks
+Added deeper diagnostics: KL, `policy_loss`, `value_loss`, and entropy tracking.
+Found strong scale imbalance where `value_loss` dominated updates.

+### Iteration 9 - Value normalization and sigma recovery

+Normalized/scaled value targets and tuned value-loss influence.
+After balancing losses, sigma started decreasing naturally and KL behavior became more stable.

+### Iteration 10 - Curriculum: static-target stage

+Introduced a fixed-target setup with up to 600 steps/episode.
+Agent reached near-100% success in this static scenario.

-- Static-stage training reached high success but overfit to one setup
+### Iteration 11 - Overfitting to one configuration

+Transferred static-stage weights poorly to random targets.
+Policy overfit to one geometry and did not generalize.

+### Iteration 12 - Transition to moving targets and obstacles

-- Extended state with obstacle positions and velocities
+Expanded state with obstacle positions and velocities.
+Switched to training directly in dynamic scenarios instead of long static pretraining.
-- Moved to training directly on moving targets/obstacles for better generalization

-### Milestone 6 - Final Integration (planned)

-- Formalize unified pipeline: `PPO + TD + GAE + manipulator physics`
-- Consolidate report metrics: reward, success, episode length, sigma, KL, loss components
-- Finalize structured write-up sections: Methods, Experiments, Results, Limitations
+### Iteration 13 - Working behavior in dynamic scenes

+This version became the practical one: harder training but meaningful behavior in non-stationary scenes, with obstacle-aware motion and consistent target reaching.

 ### Visual Milestones